Localizing JavaScript and JSON in Django Apps

 This was a clear sign we had to translate the rest of the app.
 It as time to face my fears and fight the battle I was hoping to avoid: translating JavaScript.

-, translating JavaScript is not straightforward.
+Unlike templates, forms, views and models, translating JavaScript is not straightforward.
 There are 2 reasons for that:

 The

-method, used to mark what’s to be translated in your python files, is not available to your JavaScript files.Also not available is the translated catalog (i.e. the
+gettextmethod, used to mark what’s to be translated in your python files, is not available to your JavaScript files.Also not available is the translated catalog (i.e. the

-that can be used on your JavaScript files.
+Django’s solution is the JavaScriptCatalog.
+It creates a global function gettext that can be used on your JavaScript files.

 How to use it

-Start by adding the following path to your urls.py
+Start by adding the following path to your urls.py.

 from django.views.i18n import JavaScriptCatalog